 1. Cotswolds Distillery

 Founded in 2014, the Cotswolds Distillery is the biggest and best-known of the Cotswold gin producers.
-Their distillery is in Stourton in the northeast Cotswolds, but they also have shops in Broadway and Bourton-on-the-Water where you can pick up a bottle.
-You can also join in a tour and tasting at the distillery, in Broadway, or online if you live further afield.
+Their distillery is located in Stourton in the northeast Cotswolds, but they also have shops in Broadway and Bourton-on-the-Water where you can pick up a bottle.
+You can also join in a tour and tasting at the distillery or in Broadway – or do one online if you live further afield.

 If you fancy trying your hand at making your own gin, they run Gin Blending Masterclasses in Stourton and Broadway where you can choose from different botanical and fruit flavours to create your own special blend, with expert advice on how to turn it into the perfect Martini.

 Their flagship Cotswolds Dry Gin – which goes cloudy when you add tonic – is an aromatic London Dry with nine botanicals.
-But they also do a changing range of special Cotswold gins, including a Christmas gin and wildflower gins, as well as their own Cotswold whisky.
+But they also do a changing range of special Cotswold gins, including hedgerow and wildflower gins, as well as their own Cotswold whisky.
 Buy online*

 2. Sibling Gin

 Located on the outskirts of Cheltenham, Sibling Distillery was founded in 2014 by two brothers and two sisters who inherited their drinks skills from their brewery-owning parents.
 They do everything on site, from distilling their own base spirits to bottling their gin.
-You can also visit for a monthly distillery tour to see how it’s done – they’re generous with samples so book a taxi!
+You can also take a distillery tour to see how it’s done or blend your own gin – they’re generous with samples so book a taxi!